Krillh/Airzlinshire/Gvar/Old Gvar.md

 - hitshon: where
 - hipshin: how

-/hipshin pin e tasi o pnin/ -> how did you do that?
+For example, you could say, /hipshin pin e tasi o pnin/ -> how did you do that?
 When speaking, question markers usually have a falling tone.
 This is the only consistent example of tone in [[Old Gvar]].
+# Phonology
+p - p
+b - b
+t - t
+d - d
+k
+g
+f
+v
+s
+z
+q
+j
+h
+m
+n
+l
+r